computational-psychology/hrl/examples/README.md

 The templates are written to run in the lab, so they select a graphics device based on the hostname and load a `lut.csv` calibration file.
 On a machine without the lab hardware they fall back to the standard GPU backend.

+## Utilities and older examples

+Besides the two trees above, `examples/` holds a few standalone scripts that predate the migration:

+- `check_monitor_rate/` measures the refresh rate of the experimental monitor, in software (`check_monitor_rate.py`) or with a photodiode (`check_monitor_rate_photodiode.py`).
+Narrated in the "Refresh rate" documentation page.
+- `luminance_to_intensity.py` converts a desired luminance in candela per square metre into the input intensity to put in a stimulus array, using a measured `lut.csv`.
+- `templates/show_maxmin.py` displays a folder of stimulus images on the experimental monitor, with their minimum and maximum luminance, so that they can be checked before an experiment is run.
+- `minimal_example_mouse.py` reads the mouse instead of the keyboard.
+- `template_experiment_stimuli.py` is unrelated to `templates/` despite its
+  name: it is a standalone script using the external `stimuli` package.
+- `sacha/` and `lut.csv` are older lab material, kept for reference.

 ## Provenance and license